 - To be able to compete in sportive contexts (read The 6 types of martial clash)

-In 6DKF we have several types of sparring and each of them is related to different purposes. before showing them, we want to rapidly list the fundamental conditions to start:
+In our school, we have several types of sparring methods and each of them is related to different purposes but before analyzing them, we want to rapidly list the fundamental conditions to start:

-- Respect – Respect and consideration for the safety of our partners must replace the desire to prevail; to cause harm to those who train with us is a serious defeat of our martial dignity (it’s a lack of physical and mental control, read Revenge and resentment, knives taken from the blade side)
+- Respect – Respect and consideration for the safety of our partners must replace the desire to prevail; to cause harm to those who train with us is a serious defeat of our martial dignity (it is a lack of physical and mental control, read also Revenge and resentment, knives taken from the blade side)